 Each program at the Joy of Learning Centre is delivered in a fun and motivating way.

-We provide Applied Behaviour Analysis (ABA) therapy with a focus on Verbal Behaviour.
+We provide Applied Behaviour Analysis (ABA) with a focus on Verbal Behaviour.
 ABA is a field within psychology that has been researched as a scientific approach to effecting positive behaviour change with many applications in human resources, business, sports performance, as well as in special education.
 Dr. Ivar Lovaas first used ABA to develop intensive therapy for children diagnosed with autism over 40 years ago, and the research outcomes showed that significant improvement could be made across behavioural, academic, social and life skill domains.
 Combined with a model of Intensive Behavioural Intervention (IBI) these principles have since been used worldwide to ensure proven success in individuals across the Autism Spectrum.

 Students participating in this Ministry approved program will benefit from an intensive therapy delivered by a skilled instructional therapist.
 Each individual program plan will be developed by an experienced senior therapist to obtain the utmost success.
 The clinical psychologist will oversee the programs to ensure developmental milestones are being reached and maintained.